 A little further down the valley you come to the Wanlockhead Beam Engine.
 This "water bucket pumping engine", is almost all that visibly remains of the Straitsteps lead mine, one of the smaller and older of the village's mines.
 This mine was opened about 1675, and the beam engine replaced earlier and less effective methods of draining water from it in 1745.
 Just beyond the beam engine are the Straitsteps Cottages, a short run of three cottages that have been restored and furnished to show the domestic arrangement of miners in 1750, in 1850, and in 1910.

-On the hillside behind the Visitor Centre is Wanlockhead's Miners' Library.
+On the hillside behind the visitor centre is Wanlockhead's miners' library.
 This is the second oldest subscription library in Scotland (and Europe) and was established 'for our mutual improvement' on 1 November 1756 with 32 members.
 Europe's oldest subscription library was founded 15 years earlier in 1741 in nearby Leadhills.
-Membership of the Miner's Library was not cheap, despite the costs being partly supported by the mining companies and by the Duke of Buccleuch.
+Membership of the library was not cheap, despite the costs being partly supported by the mining companies and by the Duke of Buccleuch.
 The sponsors all hoped that providing intellectual stimulation might ease Wanlockhead's reputation at the time for pretty wild behaviour by miners with nothing to do in their limited leisure time except drink.

-Externally, the Miners' Library is a simple whitewashed stone cottage.
+Externally, the miners' library is a simple whitewashed stone cottage.
 The interior, however, is truly magical, and the contents still more so.
 There are some three thousand books held here.
 The earliest dates back to 1616, and sixteen more were published before 1700.
 The library has a number of permanent residents, representing miners and the librarian, and while visitors cannot for obvious reasons handle the main collection of books, a number of reproductions of some of the most notable exhibits can be opened and looked at.
-It is worth coming to Wanlockhead simply to visit the library, but you don't have to, thanks to everything else Hidden Treasures has to offer.
+It is worth coming to Wanlockhead simply to visit the library, but you don't have to, thanks to everything else the museum has to offer.